 Intro and discussion by Vincent Casaregola, professor of English and director of the Film Studies Program at Saint Louis University.

 The Cinema St. Louis (CSL) board of directors has named Bree Maniscalco as the organization’s new executive director.
 The nonprofit CSL presents a quartet of annual festivals — the St. Louis International Film Festival, St. Louis Filmmakers Showcase, QFest St. Louis, and Classic French Film Festival — and an array of film series, screenings, educational opportunities, and special events.

-The third edition of Cinema at Citygarden – a co-presentation of Cinema St. Louis (CSL) and Gateway Foundation – blossoms beginning May 24.
-Works that incorporate nature as a key element by St. Louis-area filmmakers will screen through the end of June on the video wall.
+The eighth edition of Cinema at Citygarden – a biennial co-presentation of Cinema St. Louis (CSL) and the Gateway Foundation – invites St. Louis-area filmmakers to let their imaginations blossom by creating short works that incorporate Nature as a key element.

 Cinema St. Louis to Receive $100,000 Grant from the National Endowment for the Arts as part of the American Rescue Plan